 Coffee for vegans in Rome

 The most typical way to drink coffee in Rome is as a super-short espresso, usually macchiato (stained) with a dash of milk and sweetened with a teaspoon of sugar.
-The good news is that almost all bars (the Italian word for café) now serve soy or even nut milk, so you can do as the Romans do with a caffè macchiato di latte di soia or a cappuccino of the same type.
+Almost all bars (the Italian word for café) now serve soy or even nut milk, so you can do as the Romans do with a caffè macchiato con latte di soia or a cappuccino of the same type.
 Be warned that asking for a “soy milk latte” will just get you a cup of soy milk: to order a milky coffee you need to specify you want coffee too: “caffè latte di soia”.
-Of course if you take your coffee black with no sugar (amaro) or just with sugar, you will not need to be concerned.
+Of course if you take your coffee black (amaro) or with sugar, you will not need to be concerned.

-Breakfast is always a tricky subject when on one’s travels.
-The good news is that the traditional simple Roman breakfast of cappuccino e cornetto (sweet croissant) taken standing up at the bar is increasingly available in vegan form: an increasingly large number have “cornetto vegano” options as well as the aforementioned dairy-free coffees.
-Just look for the label on the many pastries available behind the counter and if you don’t see what you’re looking for, there’ll be another bar just around the corner.
+Vegan breakfasts in RomeBreakfast is always a tricky subject when on one’s travels.
+The good news is that the traditional simple Roman breakfast of cappuccino e cornetto (sweet croissant) taken standing up at the bar is increasingly available in vegan form: an increasingly large number have vegan options as well as the aforementioned dairy-free coffees.
+Just look for the “vegano” label on the many pastries available behind the counter and if you don’t see what you’re looking for, there’ll be another bar just around the corner that will.

 Our favorite vegan restaurants in Rome

-A trail-blazer in vegan-only cooking in the city center, this restaurant is aimed at the higher end of the market.
-It’s steps from Piazza delle Repubblica and is ideal for an upmarket vegan dinner.
+A trail-blazer in vegan-only cooking right in the city center, this restaurant is aimed at the higher end of the market.
+It’s just steps from Piazza delle Repubblica and is ideal for an upmarket vegan dinner.